exoticlibraries/libcester/README.md

 > Imagine a source file including a header file.
 Then imagine the header file including the source file that included it.
 Now imagine doing that three times in a row within the same header file.
 Proceed to imagine redefining all of the identifiers each time.
 Finally imagine doing all of that with preprocessor directives.
 What you ended up with is CHEAT - Sampsa Kiiskinen

-Yes the project uses the same approach used by the [cheat](http://users.jyu.fi/~sapekiis/cheat/index.html) project.
-The project makes a very tricky use of the C preprocessor directive to achieve test cases registration so the developer can concentrate on writing the test only while cester manages the test registration, execution and analysis.
+The project uses the same approach used by the [cheat](https://github.com/Tuplanolla/cheat) project.
+It makes a very tricky use of the C preprocessor directive to achieve test cases registration so the developer can concentrate on writing the test only while cester manages the test registration, execution and analysis.

+See the pages at [how it works](https://exoticlibraries.github.io/libcester/how_it_works/index.html) for more explanation.

 ## Contributing